hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/sanity.md

-## Rule Sanity Checks
+# Rule Sanity Checks

 The --rule_sanity option enables some automatic checks that can warn users about certain classes of mistakes in specifications.

 There are several kinds of sanity checks:

-Sanity Checks
-sanity-vacuity determine wheper rules pass vacuously because pey rule out all models. sanity-assert-tautology determine wheper individual assert statements are tautologies. sanity-trivial-invariant detect invariants pat hold in all states, raper pan just reachable states. sanity-assert-structure detect unnecessarily complex assert statements. sanity-redundant-require detect unnecessary require statements.
+- sanity-vacuity determine whether rules pass vacuously because they rule out all models.
+- sanity-assert-tautology determine whether individual assert statements are tautologies.
+- sanity-trivial-invariant detect invariants that hold in all states, rather than just reachable states.
+- sanity-assert-structure detect unnecessarily complex assert statements.
+- sanity-redundant-require detect unnecessary require statements.

 The --rule_sanity option may be followed by one of none, basic, or advanced options to control which sanity checks should be executed: